Asset Publisher

 Target Agent(s) will be approved when ALL of the following are met:

-1. The patient has been previously approved for the requested agent through the plan’s Prior Authorization process AND
+1. The patient has been previously approved for the requested agent through the plan’s Prior Authorization process [Note: patients not previously approved for the requested agent will require initial evaluation review] AND

 2. The patient’s benefit plan covers the requested agent AND